The fight for $15 (per hour) comes to the gig economy

 — Matthew (@MatthewTelles) February 12, 2019

 Instacart, DoorDash, and most other services quote a fee per assignment, not per hour, requiring contractors to do a lot of math in their head to determine if a job is worth accepting.
 It seems that Working Washington’s proposal would only cover actual time on a delivery, not downtime.
-“Our thinking is that it would be $15 for time you spend with an active job, so from the time you accept the job until the time you drop off with the customer,” said Emily Dhatt, an organizer for Working Washington.
+“Our thinking is that it would be $15 for time you spend with an active job, so from the time you accept the job until the time you drop off with the customer,” said an organizer for Working Washington who goes only by the name “Emily.”

 Furthermore, workers will demand this pay irrespective of how much the customer tips.
 DoorDash, and more recently Instacart and Amazon, have come under fire from drivers for counting tips toward user pay.